 What is Holistic Medicine?
 Is it different from Integrative Medicine?

-To some extent, all veterinarians are “holistic” (or “wholistic”) in that they must consider all aspects of the patient when assessing and diagnosing and creating plans.
+To some extent, all veterinarians are “holistic” (or “wholistic”) in that they must consider all aspects of the patient when assessing, diagnosing, and creating rehabilitation plans.
 We must consider the mentation, physical signs, changes in habits and lifestyle, etc. We also consider how the personality and preferences of the patient affect the treatment plan, how the lifestyle may be contributing to the condition, client finances, ability to medicate or provided appropriate care, priorities of the family involved, goals of therapy,etc. Additionally, we can utilize a wide variety of “modalities” to holistically treat a patient.

 We can use pharmaceutical medications, food, massage, exercise, laser, surgery, supplements, warm packs, ice, herbs, etc. Rehab medicine is very inclusive in its approach to treatment, with the inclusion of multiple modalities depending on the patient.
 This is often referred to as “integrative” medicine, when pharmaceuticals and surgery are used in conjunction with supplements and body work.
 Herbal medicine is an additional modality to add in to this integrative framework.